 History of Morgantown West Virginia

-Morgantown is best known as home to the legendary West Virginia University and its thirty thousand students.
+Morgantown is best known as home to the legendary West Virginia University.
 It is located along the Monongahela River and consists of various neighborhoods.
 Most of the neighborhoods were once small towns annexed by the city as it prospered.
 Here is where you’ll find the amazing Monongalia Arts Center and Hazel Ruby McQuain Riverfront Park, and many nightspots and entertainment establishments catering to residents and college students.